Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Fixed Point Argument

 To show that the second order derivatives converge is more involved.
 We show convergence for repeated derivatives as in (\ref{eqn:RsecondOrder}), with mixed derivatives being similar.
 We explicitly show convergence of the term $(\partial_w^2 \mathcal{R})(v_n,\Delta v_n)(\partial_i \Delta v_n)^2$ with the remaining terms being simpler.
 Decomposing the difference of products, for $t-$a.e. we compute

-where we used Remark \ref{rmk:Rform2}.
+where we used that derivatives of $\mathcal{R}$ are bounded from (\ref{ass:Rderivatives}).
 Up to another subsequence of $n,$ for $t$-a.e., the second term goes to $0$ by the Lebesgue dominated convergence theorem.
 Taking another subsequence if necessary, we apply H\"older's inequality and the Sobolev-Gagliardo-Nirenberg embedding theorem to show that the first term also goes to $0$ for $t$-a.e.: